-Black-Scholes option-pricing model.
-For stock awards, we base compensation expense on the estimated fair value of our common stock at the grant date.
+We record employee stock-based compensation expense using the fair value method of accounting.
+For stock options and stock purchases under our employee stock purchase plan, we base compensation expense on fair values estimated at the grant date using the Black-Scholes option-pricing model.
+For stock awards, including restricted stock units, we base compensation expense on the fair value of our common stock at the grant date.
 We recognize compensation expense for awards with only service conditions that have graded vesting schedules on a straight-line basis over the vesting period of the award.
 Vesting is based upon continued service to our company.